- Home /

 You can book your Passenger Assist up to 2 hours before your journey.
 If you are not able to book in advance, let us know when you arrive at the station and the team will be happy to help.

 You can buy your ticket when you call us to book your Passenger Assist, which will include a reservation to travel on our trains.
-If you have already booked your ticket online, when you book your Passenger Assist, this will include a reservation, also.
+If you've already booked your ticket online, when you book your Passenger Assist, this will include a reservation, also.